 What are Ivory Piano Keys?

 The piano was invented over 300 years ago.
-Traditionally, piano keys were made from wood entirely.
-However, in a span of about a hundred years, from 1840 – 1940, ivory became a preferred keytop material due to its hardwearing, durable nature, and aesthetic beauty.
+Traditionally, piano keys were made entirely from wood.
+However, in a span of about a hundred years, from 1840 – 1940, ivory became a preferred keytop material due to its hardwearing, durable nature and aesthetic beauty.
 Ivory made pianos more elegant.

 It was also noted that the ivory keys absorb perspirations from the players’ fingers, so the pianists could have a better grip on the keys and reduce finger slippage.

 On the other hand, ivory is a natural material, and it is porous.
 Hence, the ivory keys are much more susceptible to dirt and have to be cleaned more often.

 Since the mid-century 1900s, the majority of Western piano manufacturers discontinued their use of ivory on piano keys.
 However, it wasn’t until 1989 that the remaining manufacturers in Asia and parts of Europe stopped using ivory after it was banned by the Convention on International Trade in Endangered Species (CITES).

 How to Tell if Piano Keys are Ivory

 Ivory has some unique characteristics that can be used to identify the piano keys.
 If you do not have any special tools, a visual inspection can reveal a lot.